Leiolopisma telfairii

 Leiolopisma telfairii, also known commonly as the Round Island ground skink, the Round Island skink, and Telfair's skink, is a species of lizard in the family Scincidae.
 The species is endemic to Round Island, one of the islands of Mauritius.

 Taxonomy

 Other members of the genus Leiolopisma occur on New Caledonia and New Zealand, but the Round Island skink is closely related to the two extinct Mascarenes taxa, L. mauritiana from Mauritius and L. ceciliae from Réunion.

 Etymology

 L. telfairii is named after Irish botanist Charles Telfair, the founder of the Royal Society of Arts and Sciences of Mauritius.

 Description

 L. telfairii reaches a total length (including tail) of between 30–40 cm.
-The body is general brownish grey mottled with dark brown spots.
+The body is generally brownish grey mottled with dark brown spots.
 The small scales exhibit an iridescence when the sunlight is reflected on them.
 The body is approximately cylindrical.
 L. telfairii can cast its relatively long tail during a fight or to escape capture; the tail is regenerated after a while.
 The short but vigorous legs are used to dig burrows.